code_banner.jpg

 GitHub Profile Link

-Forecasting of In Situ Data
+EELSTM: Forecasting of In Situ Data

 Reward-based decision-making is directly linked to our ability to accurately forecast, or anticipate, changes in a system or process.
 Effective forecasting is essential for many disciplines and technologies we take for granted, ranging from meteorology to the power grid and from stock trading to logistics.
 The recent rise of autonomous vehicles, including automobiles, drones, and spacecraft, has been propelled by advanced forecasting models deployed on high performance computing platforms.
 Abundant low-cost computing and the proliferation of machine learning (ML) have enabled many new real-time forecasting approaches.
 When performed correctly, forecasting can save time, reduce cost, and guide scientific discovery by helping direct decision-making.
 We have developed deep learning-based approaches to forecasting of in situ imaging and electron energy loss spectroscopy data, allowing us to anticipate and respond to changes in materials and chemical systems for self-driving experimentation.